slevithan/regex/README.md

 ### Coming soon

-The following are planned for v1.1+.
+The following new regex syntax is planned for v1.1+:

 - Subexpressions as subroutines: `\g<name>`.
 - Definition blocks: `(?(DEFINE)…)`.